 The school takes steps to ensure that pupils and parents understand that they can object to the use of their biometric data being collected or used and an alternative method of accessing the relevant services is available to them.
+Alternative methods may include a key card or pin number.

-The school ensure that no pupils who require alternative arrangements will suffer any disadvantage as a result of not participating.
+The school ensures that no pupils who require alternative arrangements will suffer any disadvantage as a result of not participating.